focus-editor/focus/LOG.md

     + Compare with the previous version
     + Create a panel for the search
     - Search for stuff, maybe start in the focus folder only for now
+        - Find all files (asynchronously?)
+            - Read the file async doc
+        - Open each file and search using BMH first - maybe it's fast enough

 - Draw inactive cursors, but only if no search results are present